Thursday September 17th-Monday September 21st 2020

 This major public-health crisis – comparable in seriousness if not in scale to today’s preoccupation with climate change – took most of the nineteenth century to resolve, and the resulting cemeteries, sewers and pumping stations remain as a testimony to the energy and ingenuity of Victorian engineers, landscape designers and architects.

-The programme will include visits to Clay Mills Pumping Station near Burton-on-Trent, Abbey Pumping Station in Leicester and the ornate Papplewick Pumping Station outside Nottingham which will be in steam, two fine Victorian cemeteries and (subject to confirmation) a crematorium, and the Derbyshire reservoirs at Derwent and Ladybower.
+The programme will include visits to Claymills Pumping Station near Burton-on-Trent, Abbey Pumping Station in Leicester and the ornate Papplewick Pumping Station outside Nottingham which will be in steam, a succession of Victorian cemeteries across Sheffield, a tour of the Derbyshire reservoirs at Howden, Derwent and Ladybower, and a coach-journey following the course of the Great Sheffield Flood of 1864 from the Dale Dike Dam through the centre of Sheffield to the Lower Don Valley.

 Everyone on the current mailing list will be notified as soon as booking opens.
 Newcomers are very welcome: if you’d like to receive an alert by e-mail or post, please contact –